chasefranks/chasefranks.github.io/_posts/2016-08-31-sts-ctl-space.md

 ![showing all code templates](/images/all-code-templates.png)

 then start typing something resembling what you want to see if it semantically completes.
 For example, say I'm in a ```@RestController``` and want to rack out a POST handler.
-If I start typing post, I something that might help me
+If I start typing post, I see something that might help me

 ![post code template](/images/post-code-template.png)

-If I hit enter this is what I get
+If I hit enter, I get

 ```java
 @RestController